Welcome! Thank you for your interest in learning more about CSCI 1800 Cybersecurity and International Relations.

 Spring 2026 Registration

+Please read this website carefully before emailing to ask a question about the course--many frequently asked questions are addressed here.
 You may have read a note in the CSCI 1800 course listing on Courses at Brown which stated, "Enrollment limited to students in the Cybersecurity (SCM) program."
 This is an error.
-This course is open to students from throughout the university.
+This course is open to students from throughout the University.
 The course is also avaiable to remote students such as those studying abroad.

 Course Description